TIPS for multi-language authors on English academic writing

 ☑ Use short sentences

 Long, elaborate sentences may look impressive, but the trend is to keep it short, keep it simple.
+The benefits are:

-First, that will cut down the chances you’ll make a grammatical mistake.
+- It will lower the chances you’ll make a grammatical mistake.
 You don’t want to get stuck in a long, convoluted sentence with multiple sub-clauses and whatnots and lose track of what verb goes with which actor (I got lost in this sentence 😉).
+Simple sentences are perfectly good, if not downright preferred.

-You may be from a country where English is widely used and where flowing sentences and big words are encouraged.
-But remember that in American academia, simplicity, brevity, and being to the point are deemed better.
+- It will help keep the reader’s attention if they are not struggling to make sense of a complicated sentence.
+You may be from a writing tradition where flowing sentences and big words are encouraged.
+But in current American academia, simplicity, brevity, and being to the point are seen as best.

 ☑ Use short words; avoid acronyms and jargon